 First impressions count.
 So, let’s start with the exterior of your property.

 Most people dive straight into interior design, but you need to remember that the face of your home is what you and your guests will see first and foremost.
 If there’s one aspect of our properties that gets neglected time and time again, it tends to be exterior walls.

 Now, we rarely ever consider cleaning the walls of our home.
 But have you ever stopped to consider just how much dirt is flung at them on a regular basis?
 Everytime rain falls, dirt from the tiles in our roof and our guttering tends to filter down the face of our house.
+Extreme weather conditions may also damage our roof that can require a residential or commercial roof replacement.
+Go to www.stourbridgeroofingpros.co.uk/roof-replacement/ for more information about roof replacement.
 Each time the wind blows, chances are it carries dust, dirt, and debris onto these walls too.
 That’s before we consider dirt that happens to be planted on the brickwork or paintwork by mucky hands, balls bouncing off the walls, or other means.
 Before you know it, you’ll begin to find that your home’s exteriors are looking pretty mucky.